Caroline Handel

 She’s Just Hysterical: Our Cultural Indifference to Female Pain

-“And that’s all they’d say about it,” he says.
+“That’s all they’d say about it,” he says.
 “They didn’t talk about it the way I would talk about it if I got a period.
 If I got a period, it’d be all I talked about.”

 “How many men,” Obama asked, “do you think could deal with the severest form of cramps — which, literally feels like a knife being stabbed and turned — and you’ve gotta get up and keep going.
 Go to work, go to school, go play on the basketball court…I don’t know any man who can conceive of what that feels like.”